ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

 Album Series III

 It is when you look back; there will be beautiful things to ponder upon.
 I have an old album that was maintained long ago during my schooling days.
-When I open after many winding years, I find beautiful things adorn in it and short good stories born out of old photos.
-It is beautiful reminiscence indeed!
+After many winding years, when I open it, I find beautiful things adorning it and short, good stories arising from old photos.
+It is a beautiful reminiscence indeed!
 This is my third series.

 The Boyhood

 My boyhood was an intellectual beginning.
-It was during the prime exist from primary education, I stood among academic positions.
-My dad was proud of me and it wasn’t fair though, since I have to walk a day to reach junior school.
-Finally it was worth walking and experiencing the boarding life for the first time at Martshala Junior High School, which was upgraded later to Middle Secondary School.
+It was during the prime exit from primary education that I stood among academic positions.
+My father was proud of me, and it was unfair, however, because I have to walk a day to reach the junior school.
+Finally, it was worth walking and experiencing boarding life for the first time at Martshala Junior High School, which was upgraded later to Middle Secondary School.

 It was a school of complete freedom.
 To go out from the school and loiter around was a choice.
 The time was vulnerable.
 However, I had to attend morning and night study for at least two hours.